 So yes, regardless of your knowledge of the city you find yourself working in, you just might find yourself giving a guided walking tour.

 👉 Pro Tip: Making sure you have travel insurance is essential to working abroad in a hostel.
 Our guides on annual travel insurance and digital nomad travel insurance are essential in either securing a great policy or deciding if you need additional coverage.

 While most establishments have dedicated cleaning staff, there are instances where hostels are looking for backpackers to pick up some shifts.

-And if you’re someone who isn’t too keen on the spotlight of a party planner or bartender, then this type of gig is definitely something to consider.
-In this type of gig, you can expect to wash bedding, sweep rooms and common areas, clean windows, and tidy up the bathrooms.
+And if you’re someone who isn’t too keen on the spotlight of a party planner or bartender, then this type of hostel job is definitely something to consider.
+While being a cleaner, you can expect to wash bedding, sweep rooms and common areas, clean windows, and tidy up the bathrooms.

 Much like cleaning, hostels usually have dedicated reception staff that take care of the day-to-day check-ins and check-outs.

 However, that’s not to say they’re not looking for helpers to give guests a tour of the property, give them tips about things to do, and be a point person for questions.
 Just keep in mind that, depending on the country you’re in, you may need to speak English and another language to work at reception.

 Whether you’re a gourmet chef or only know the basics of a grilled-cheese sandwich, you may be able to work as a hostel cook.
 While most hostel kitchens are open to everyone, some of them have themed cook-out nights, parties, and group dining sessions.
 Thus the need for a hostel cook.